 If you’re a nostalgic soul that happens to find itself in the Chinese capital, close to the airport, might we add, then there’s no better place for you than Kempinski Hotel Beijing.
 Conveniently located at Lufthansa Center, in the busy yet quaint embassy district, it is the ideal 90’s style gateway into the glaringly urbane metropolis, with a subway station just outside its premises.
-There are also, of course, Limousine transfers if you will.
+There are also, of course, Limousine transfers, if you will.

 Food and drink

 Extremely popular with guests and locals, the microbrewery serves traditional German and Bavarian beers and is a must visit for lovers of the beverage.
 There’s also Rendez-Vous Bar & Lounge that lives up to its name serving specialty cocktails and light snacks in a relaxed setting.
 The newest kid on the assorted block is Via Roma.
-Newly opened in 2014, the restaurant serves authentic Italian cuisine and premium wine selection.
+Newly opened in 2014, the restaurant serves authentic Italian cuisine and a premium wine selection.

-The service is top notch, the hotel has a ton of dining options; it has one of the best locations.
+The service is top-notch, the hotel has a ton of dining options, it has one of the best locations.
 All of this makes it highly recommended for business travelers.
 But the only major drawback remains that the rooms are in desperate need of renovation.
-If you can move past that though, you’d appreciate the authentic oriental décor.
+If you can move past that, though, you’d appreciate the authentic oriental décor.
 Or find that the concierge desk is very helpful; their patient guidance led us along the long trip to the historic Great Wall.

 Kempinski Hotel Beijing Lufthansa Center,